Kaz Hawkins: Career

-Hawkins was invited to Florence Academy of Art in Alabama, to join in a various artists album Something In The Water to help highlight children not having access to arts in Alabama.
-The album included one of the original Muscle Shoals Rhythm Section, David Hood and musicians Clayton Ivey and Will McFarlane supporting a line up of international artists covering songs recorded in Alabama.
+Hawkins was invited to Florence Academy of Art in Alabama, to join in a various artists album Something In The Water, to help highlight children not having access to arts in Alabama.
+The album included one of the original Muscle Shoals Rhythm Section, David Hood and musicians Clayton Ivey and Will McFarlane - supporting a line up of international artists covering songs recorded in Alabama.

-In April 2022, Hawkins was given the honourable title of Godmother of the oldest blues festival in France.
+In April 2022, Hawkins was given the honorable title of Godmother of the oldest blues festival in France.
 Cahors Blues Festival asked her permission in front of gathered press at the launch of the 40th anniversary of the festival.
-She accepted the honour of 'Marraine du festival and will represent them going forward.
+She accepted the honour of 'Marraine du festival'.
 She joined Grammy Award winning Christone "Kingfish" Ingram, Popa Chubby and Kirk Fletcher as festival headliners in July 2022, in the town of Cahors, France.

 Hawkins has regularly been invited by the Irish composer and Golden Globe nominee Brian Byrne, to perform in Ireland and Los Angeles on his compositions.
-She joined an international cast including Fra Fee, Joe Rooney, Adele King, as well as a 70-member choir, and the RTÉ Concert Orchestra for the launch of the production Angel of Broadway in Dublin.
+She joined an international cast including Fra Fee, Joe Rooney, Adele King, as well as a 70-member choir, and the RTÉ Concert Orchestra for the launch of the production of Angel of Broadway in Dublin.

+In 2017, Hawkins reached the semi-finals of The Blues Foundation International Blues Challenge which then led to her winning the European Blues Challenge in Horsens, Denmark representing the United Kingdom.
+It was the first time the UK had an artist win at the challenge, beating 21 countries.
+In the same year, Hawkins began presenting a blues show on BBC Radio Ulster, called Kaz Hawkins Got The Blues, produced by Ralph McLean.
+As of 2024, a total of nine series have been recorded by Hawkins for BBC Radio.